It's All About Covers: Persistent Homology of Cover Refinements: Computation

 \paragraph{Setup} All benchmarks were run on a M1 Macbook Pro with 16 Gbs of memory.
 Runtime was capped at 24h, for all datasets we consider the threshold given by the minimal enclosing radius $\min_{x\in X} \max_{y\in X} d(x,y)$.
 For Table \ref{tab:filtration_comparison} we computed up to $H_1$ homology while for Figure \ref{fig:benchmarks}a up to $H_2$.
-Naturally, for Figure \ref{fig:benchmarks}b, barcodes where computed up to $H_n$ for each $n-$sphere considered.
+Naturally, for Figure \ref{fig:benchmarks}b, barcodes were computed up to $H_n$ for each $n-$sphere considered.
 We use Ripser \cite{Bauer2021Ripser} for both the filtrations resulting from our quotient covers and the standard Vietoris-Rips.
 Due to integer overflow in Ripser's combinatorial number system we had to use the 128bit version for $H_5$.

 For each dataset we computed the $1-$skeleton of the equivalent filtration of the tower (Algorithm~\ref{algo:main}).
-We have the pseudocode for all algorithms in the Appendices~\ref{sec:algos}.
+We have the pseudocode for all algorithms in the Appendix~\ref{sec:algos}.
 The code and python package is available at \url{https://github.com/antonio-leitao/coperto}.

 \paragraph{Results}